Rishu-R1111/PROJECT-FRIDAY/README.md

 # Project_Friday

-Before you going
-you need to install few packages

 ------------------------------------

 ------------------------------------
-HeY, M Rishu ,
-               I am developing this project with using python more like the Google voice assistant. this was completed 40%.
+HeY, M Rishu , I am developing this project with using python more like the Google voice assistant. this was completed 40%.
 Soon I Will be upgrading it fully based on Artifitial intelligence-Machine leaning like adaptibility.
 This project is about voice assistant like google ,amazon echo.
 If u guys have any good suggesstion please let me know. i can try definatly.

 -------------------------------------